aditiingle/book-notes-app/README.md

 ![Preview of my website](https://github.com/aditiingle/book-notes-app/blob/developer/booklist.png)

-Get to know more about the web application :
+Get to know more about the web application and API :

 ![Preview of my website](https://github.com/aditiingle/book-notes-app/blob/developer/about.png)